mirror/boost/libs/ptr_container/doc/guidelines.rst

 Recommended practice for Object-Oriented Programming
 ----------------------------------------------------

-Idiomtic Object-Oriented Programming in C++ looks a bit different from the way it is done in other languages.
+Idiomatic Object-Oriented Programming in C++ looks a bit different from the way it is done in other languages.
 This is partly because C++ has both value and reference semantics, and partly because C++ is more flexible than other languages.
 Below is a list of recommendations that you are